-The Goal of Food Safety Training
+The Goal of Food Safety Training in Surrey

+Why there is a need for Food Safety Training in Surrey?
 When food establishments have employees trained in food safety (dubbed FOODSAFE in British Columbia), it lessens the risk of their consumers acquiring a foodborne illness.
 The term foodborne illness is used to describe a disease that is caused by the ingestion of contaminated food.
 Improperly handled food can become a breeding ground for bacteria or be contraminated with poisonous substances such as chemicals.

 These substances, either pathogens or chemicals, when ingested by a human can cause a cascade of mild to severe gastrointestinal symptoms.
 However, they may also cause systemic reactions such as organ damage and death if the substance was dangerous enough.
 Systemic reactions that end in death are typically seen in poisonings.
 With proper training, this can all be avoided.